The Importance of Testosterone

 Testosterone in Women

-While this is generally considered to be a “male” hormone, women make it too.
+While this is generally considered a “male” hormone, women make it, too.
 In fact, healthy levels are vital to women’s overall well-being.
 In women, the level peaks around the ovulatory phase of the cycle.

-In women, this hormone helps with cognitive function, musculoskeletal health, estrogen production, and libido.
+This hormone helps with cognitive function, musculoskeletal health, estrogen production, and libido in women.

 What are the Symptoms of Low Testosterone in Men?